 Food to Grow in the Desert

 Not everyone has the luxury of getting out of a desert.
 If you are stuck in one for a long time, or even happen to live in one- there are a few options still.
 Food does grow in the desert.
-The types of food that you can grow depends on the infrastructure around it- namely how much water you are willing to use.
+The types of food that you can grow depend on the infrastructure around it- namely how much water you are willing to use.

 A few of the best-suited plants to grow include: